MethodsAndPractices/vsteam/.docs/Show-VSTeamWorkItemState.md

 ```

 ### -Force
 Suppresses the confirmation dialog so the command can be run without user intervention.
-By default SHOW does not require confirmation unless the $ConfirmPreference variable is changed -Force will not be needed.
-Hide and Show have different behaviors because hiding a state which is needed is considered harmful.

 ```yaml